Yoctol/leader-of-lunch/README.md

 # Introduction
-Leader of lunch is a LINE Bot helping people to make decisions on daily lunch with college.
+Leader of lunch is a LINE Bot helping people to make decisions on daily lunch in company.

 # Screenshots